jimhavrilla/prognotes/rnotes.md

 to install a package you can use install.packages("pkg",lib="http://link.gz")

-some sites like Bioconductor let you do source("http://link.R") for the download then something like biocLite() to install the core stuff and biocLite(c("genefilter","geneplotter")) to install extra packages at once
+some sites like Bioconductor let you do source("http://link.R") for the download then biocLite() to install the core stuff and biocLite(c("genefilter","geneplotter")) to install extra packages at once (in R 3.0< you need to do library("BiocInstaller") for Bioconductor)

 getwd() gets the current working directory and setwd() sets it